 Samples of the output of Johnny’s and my barely-begun project are posted herein: A single snapshot of a disordered worktable at a Bulgarian acoustical engineering institute (see below) and a portrait (above) of the late Bulgarian cinema cameraman Dimo Kolarov at home playing his beloved accordion.
-Dimo’s apartment was as neat as a pin but some of its walls were ever-changing collages of newspaper clippings, photographs, and reproductions of art works torn from magazines and books, each pasted next to and atop one another in no immediately perceivable order.
+Dimo’s apartment was as neat as a pin but its walls were covered witeh ever-changing collages of newspaper clippings, photographs, and reproductions of art works torn from magazines and books, each pasted next to and atop one another in no perceivable order.
 Sadly, the day after we visited him, Dimo fell victim to a stroke and slipped into a coma from which he never emerged.
 He died several days later.
 Out of respect for Dimo, Johnny and I stopped the project.

-Biproduct: The symmetry of friendship
+Byproduct: The symmetry of friendship

 Photographic footnotes: Chaotic lighting …

-How did I light the scenes portrays?
+How did I light the scenes portrayed?
 Simple: Soft ambient daylight shining through translucent window curtains augmented by a motley assortment of borrowed non-photographic lamps and spotlights, each arbitrarily placed but purposefully aimed ceiling-wards.

-And a worthwhile upcoming exhibition
+… and a worthwhile upcoming exhibition

 Two informal portraits taken late one winter afternoon a decade and a half ago with an old Rolleiflex Tessar 75mm f3.5.
 For years after photographing in and around the outdoor “Women’s Market” in Sofia, Bulgaria, I found it difficult to photograph faces in Western Europe and even in my native New York.
 Faces in the latter locations appeared less marked by life and labor and more by fashion and pose.
 When looking at these two portraits anew after many years, I remembered phrase from a poem by the great Turkish poet Nazim Hikmet, something about “faces carved as if by plows.”
 A quick browse through the bookshelves and I tracked the words down to his passionate poem about the Virgin Mary and the faces and eyes of women, “The Faces of Our Women” (“Kadιnlarιmιzιn Yüzleri”).